void-land/hyprland-void-packages/README.md

 Welcome to the repository for building and installing [Hyprland](https://github.com/hyprwm/Hyprland) on Void Linux.
 Here, you'll find templates, binaries, and comprehensive instructions for a seamless installation experience.

+### Packages

+This repository provides Void Linux packages, including:
+- aquamarine
+- hyprland
+- hyprland-protocols
+- hyprlang
+- hyprcursor
+- hypridle
+- hyprlock
+- hyprpaper
+- hyprutils
+- swayosd
+- rofi-wayland
+- xdg-desktop-portal-hyprland

 ### Installation

 The simplest way to install Hyprland on Void Linux is by using our [repository](https://github.com/void-land/hyprland-void-packages).
-This repository includes binaries automatically built using GitHub Actions whenever a new commit is pushed.
+This repository includes binaries automatically built using GitHub Actions.

 #### Adding the Repository